 The FSFE helps individuals and organisations to understand how Free Software contributes to freedom, transparency, and self-determination.
 It enhances users' rights by abolishing barriers to Free Software adoption, encouraging people to use and develop Free Software, and providing resources to enable everyone to further promote Free Software in Europe.

-- FSFE is hiring a part-time technical expert
+- FSFE is hiring a working student as an assistant system administrator

 Subscribing to our press-release-list is the easiest way to ensure you receive all FSFE's press releases.